gravitycontained/QPL/README.md

 # QPL
-QPL (Quick Production Library) is a (Windows) C++20 personal utility library with many purposes to help developement.
+QPL (Quick Production Library) is a C++20 personal utility library with many purposes to help developement.
 Written by Daniel Rabl (danielrabl1999@gmail.com).

 # Setup